-An Interstate 85 end shield is posted at the entrance to the terminus interchange with Interstate 65.
+An Interstate 85 end shield stands at the entrance to the terminus interchange with Interstate 65.
 A sign project during 1995-96 replaced a state-named version of this shield.
 Photo taken 01/21/13.

 The ramp to I-65 southbound curves sharply and immediately lowers to merge onto I-85 at a lane drop.
+Traffic also descends to street level along the Day Street off-ramp.
+Day Street stems west to Birmingham Highway (former U.S. 31 & 80) and Maxwell Air Force Base.
 Photo taken 01/21/13.

 Traffic entering Interstate 65 north sees this sign bridge for the pending merge onto the mainline and the subsequent split-diamond interchange with Herron Street (Exit 172) to the central business district and Maxwell A.F.B.
 Photo taken 08/22/03.